vyos-contrib/vyos-apt/README.md

 # vyos-apt

-This repository contains the configuration and scripts necessary to build VyOS packages and update an APT repository automatically using Jenkins.
+This repository contains the configuration and scripts necessary to build VyOS packages and update an APT repository automatically using Jenkins and Docker.
 It also includes steps to upload the repository to Cloudflare R2.

 ## Directory Structure

 - `Jenkinsfile`: Jenkins pipeline configuration.
+- `Dockerfile`: Docker image configuration for building packages.
 - `scripts/build_packages.sh`: Script to build VyOS packages.
 - `scripts/update_repo.sh`: Script to update the APT repository.
 - `scripts/upload_repo.sh`: Script to upload the repository to Cloudflare R2.